agrimes23/AIStoryteller/README.md

   Try running again with ```docker-compose up --build```

-- If you change the file structure, you may meed to close the terminal and run it again.
+- If you change the file structure, you may need to close the terminal and run it again.

 ## Roadmap: